Xuan-Lin/Xuan-Lin.github.io/index.md

 ## Implied Portfolio Value-at-Risk: model-free and forward-looking risk estimates for investment portfolios

-This is a current project supervised by the [Illinois Risk Lab](https://irisklabuiuc.wixsite.com/actsi).
+This is a current research project under the [Illinois Risk Lab](https://irisklabuiuc.wixsite.com/actsi).
 The goal is to investigate how option data on the components of a portfolio can be employed to determine the Value-at-Risk of the investment portfolio and to explore model-free approaches for determining the VaR.
 I used R to set up binomial tree model and compute implied volatility surface.
 This project is scheduled to be presented at the [Undergraduate Research Symposium](https://undergradresearch.illinois.edu/symposium.html).

 ## Are Microloans Too Small?